rupeshtr78/fabric/README.md

 All identities that participate on a Hyperledger Fabric network must be authorized.
 This authorization is provided in the form of cryptographic material that is verified against trusted certificate authorities.
 We will see the process for setting up a basic fabric network that includes one organization,with two peers and one orderer.2 TLS CA servers and 2 CA Servers one CA each for peer org and orderer org.
-We will generate cryptographic material for orderers, peers, administrators, and end users in a TLS enabled in a single host environment.
+We will generate cryptographic material for orderers, peers, administrators, and end users in a TLS enabled single host environment.

 ## References